 Myth number 2: Booking on certain days of the week will get you cheaper tickets

 There was a long-standing myth that booking on Tuesdays will get you cheaper flights since airlines need to close sales figures by Wednesday.
 Whoever invented this myth is making lots of sense but only if airlines are some 19th-century companies that have weekly decision-making and reporting schedule (like they do in restaurants with menus).
 The airline business is a high competition, ruthless quest for higher profits, and cost-cutting.
 Pricing and sales of tickets are done 24/7 with complex algorithms that cannot be beaten by simply booking on Tuesdays.
 Otherwise, travel agencies and airline offices would be busiest on Tuesdays (hint: they are not).

-Myth number 3: Booking on a certain day before a trip will get you cheapest tickets
+Myth number 3: Booking on a certain day before a trip will get you the cheapest tickets

 There is also an ongoing myth that booking a flight exactly 54 days before the trip (or some variations of this ‘magic’ number) will get you the cheapest prices.
 This goes together with the above myth about Tuesdays.
 There is a certain window when tickets are cheaper than usual, but this window can be from several days to several weeks and cannot be pinpointed to the day.

 Since we have these myths out of the way, let’s see how can we really get the cheapest tickets and travel smart.

 Start searching early

 If you want to get cheaper flights, you have to start early, as earliest as possible, even if you don’t have trip dates yet.
 Delaying your search will not make your airline ticket cheaper, quite opposite!
 You don’t have to actually buy your ticket, but just to have some idea about prices, connecting flights and timetables.
 A very useful tool is the flight calendar, where you can see in real-time what dates have the best prices for certain routes.
 Here is an example:

 Just replace London in a destination field with your desired destination.

 The good thing about this is – it’s free and it’s fun and you can learn a lot about ticket pricing throughout the year.